 Best time to visit: Late September

-Traveling along Winnipesaukee, New Hampshire’s largest lake, this 97-mile road begins in the coastal town of Alton and heads northwest on route 11.
-A scenic pull-off provides miles of sweeping shoreline views, shimmering with autumn color, while a hike up Mount Major rewards with brilliant New England fall foliage contrasted against Lake Winnipesaukee and the neighboring Ossipee and White Mountains.
+Traveling along Winnipesaukee, New Hampshire’s largest lake, this 97-mile road begins in the coastal town of Alton and heads northwest on Route 11.
+A scenic pull-off provides miles of sweeping shoreline views, shimmering with autumn color.
+A hike up Mount Major rewards with brilliant New England fall foliage contrasted against Lake Winnipesaukee and the neighboring Ossipee and White Mountains.

-More top foliage spots in New Hampshire: Nestled in the White Mountains region, Mount Washington is home to the highest peak in the Northeast.
-Kancamagus Highway (route 112) offers a long and scenic autumn drive filled with bright foliage.
+Nestled in the White Mountains region, Mount Washington is home to the highest peak in the Northeast.
+Kancamagus Highway (Route 112) offers a long and scenic autumn drive filled with bright foliage.
 Then heading up to northern New Hampshire, Dixville Notch has an abundance of unspoiled scenery and outdoor recreation.
 Franconia Notch and Crawford Notch state parks are also fall foliage paradises, with incredible and inspiring vistas.
 For a moose sighting, head to the Great North Woods.

 The Mohawk Trail

 Distance: 69 miles